The 23rd (Royal Welch Fusiliers)

 The 2nd/23rd occupied Lower St Elmo Barracks during the second half of the year.
 The 1st/22nd had the largest number of sick in hospitals although the mortality was highest in the 2nd/23rd Regiment.
 Ophthalmia prevailed during the month with 162 admissions.
 At the end of the year, all those men with sore eyes were sent to the Sanatorium at Citta Vecchia.

-The following were buried at Rock Gate Cemetery in 1862:
+Burials at Rock Gate Cemetery in 1862:

 - 1 Feb Pte William Johnson aged 22 years.

 Ophthalmia prevailed in the men of the 2nd/23rd who were removed to Pembroke Camp during the summer months.